nnminh171298/TicTacToe/README.md

 ## Usage:

-If you want to try it immediately, you can find the executable file inside the zip file under release section.
+If you want to try it immediately, you can find the executable file inside the zip file or under release section.
+There is also a similar release on [Google Play](https://play.google.com/store/apps/details?id=org.qtproject.tictactoe_nomi2208)

 ## Screenshot: